 But they, like everyone else, will have to.

 Windows 7 was pretty similar to XP, and is my personal favourite operating system.
-Microsoft doesn’t sell it to the public anymore, and they charge quite a bit extra to sell it to corporations.
+Microsoft doesn’t sell it to the public anymore, and they charge a bit extra to sell it to corporations.
 So, unfortunately, Windows 7 just isn’t a viable option anymore.

 So here’s my theory, people are just going to try and wait as long as possible in an attempt to make it to the next operating system.
 Windows 9 will hopefully be a little closer to XP and 7, and we can all pray it won’t feel like you’re using a desktop sized phone.

-However XP decides to goes down it’s had an absolutely fantastic run and will be remembered with fondness by its users for many years to come.
+However XP decides to go down it’s had an absolutely fantastic run and will be remembered with fondness by its users for many years to come.
 Maybe it’ll even get a page in a history textbook one day.